roomacarthur/the-tipsy-quiz/README.md

 ![Colours used for The Tipsy Quiz](/assets/images/readme-images/tipsy-quiz-colours.png)

-the colours will be used in specific ways that compliment one another.
+The colours will be used in specific ways that compliment one another, maintaining good contrast levels.

 ---